influxdata/telegraf/plugins/parsers/json_v2/README.md

             # If the resulting values aren't included in the object/array returned by the root object path, it won't be included.
             # You can define as many tag/field sub-tables as you want.
             [[inputs.file.json_v2.object.tag]]
-                path = "" # A string with valid GJSON path syntax to a non-array/non-object value rename = "new name" # A string with a new name for the tag key [[inputs.file.json_v2.object.field]]
+                path = "" # # A string with valid GJSON path syntax, can include array's and object's rename = "new name" # A string with a new name for the tag key [[inputs.file.json_v2.object.field]]
-                path = "" # A string with valid GJSON path syntax to a non-array/non-object value rename = "new name" # A string with a new name for the tag key type = "int" # A string specifying the type (int,uint,float,string,bool)
+                path = "" # # A string with valid GJSON path syntax, can include array's and object's rename = "new name" # A string with a new name for the tag key type = "int" # A string specifying the type (int,uint,float,string,bool)